jjolano/openps3ftp/README.txt

 I never released version 3.0 officially, not sure who tipped that.
 That build wasn't even finished at all, just a testing build for new code.
 This will be the official release of version 3.0 of OpenPS3FTP.
 Please note the new source code links and new changes.
-Keep updated on my Twitter feed and GitHub - this particular build is still not a final release.

 Also, that "version 3.1"?
 That is essentially this, just re-signed for 4.xx.
 You know who you are - don't claim my work as your own.
 Give credit where it's due.